A Robust Placeability Metric for Model-Free Unified Pick-and-Place Reasoning: Introduction

 \section{Introduction}

-The ability to pick objects and place them at desired locations is central to many robotics applications, including warehouse logistics, household assistance, and healthcare~\mbox{\cite{li2024comprehensive, zhang2022robotic}}.
-Executing a pick and place task requires perceiving an object’s shape and pose, planning a stable grasp, determining how to place it securely and stable in the target region, and carrying out these steps reliably in clutter and under uncertainty.
-Rather than treating grasping and placing as separate problems, recent work performs joint reasoning over both stages~\cite{PickAndPlace_Shanthi_2024, PlacementAware_Park_2024, Pick2place_He_2023}, which we refer to as \textit{unified pick-and-place reasoning}.
-By accounting for the target placement area during grasp selection, robots can choose grasps that both retrieve and place objects successfully, while avoiding collisions early and reducing re-grasping caused by environmental constraints.
+The ability to pick objects and place them at desired locations is central to many robotic applications, including warehouse logistics, household assistance, and healthcare~\mbox{\cite{li2024comprehensive, zhang2022robotic}}.
+In practice, achieving reliable pick-and-place execution in real-world environments requires perceiving an object’s geometry and pose, planning stable grasps~\cite{song2025overview}, identifying safe placements within target regions~\cite{ValidatingObjectPlacements_Harada_2014, ObjectPlacementPlanning_Haustein_2019}, and executing these actions in confined spaces under uncertainty~\cite{shi2025vmf}.
+Consequently, rather than treating grasping and placing as independent problems, recent work has begun to reason jointly over both stages~\cite{PickAndPlace_Shanthi_2024, PlacementAware_Park_2024, Pick2place_He_2023}, which we refer to as \textit{unified pick-and-place reasoning}.
+When reasoning about the target placement happens already during grasp selection, robots can choose grasps that enable both successful picking and placement, while avoiding collisions early and reducing the need for re-grasping caused by environmental constraints.

-However, most approaches~\cite{ObjectPlacementPlanning_Haustein_2019, ValidatingObjectPlacements_Harada_2014} assess the stability of candidate placements using strong object priors (e.g., CAD models), while others evaluate only a small, predefined subset of placement poses per grasp and rely on grasp-centric, hand-crafted objectives~\cite{PickAndPlace_Shanthi_2024, PlacementAware_Park_2024, leebron2025b4p}.
-This can narrow down the search, induce local minima, and limit robustness under real-world noise.
-In contrast, a recent learning-based stable-plane predictor~\cite{noh2024learning} can process unseen partial point clouds, but assumes planar supports and omits edge-proximal cases limiting generalizability.
-Consequently, the field still lacks a generalized placeability metric that operates directly on sensor data (e.g., partial or noisy point clouds) and generalizes to arbitrary shapes.

-To address these limitations, we introduce a novel \mbox{\textit{generalized placeability metric}} that scores 6-DoF placement poses directly from an object’s point cloud without the need of any shape prior.
-Our metric fuses physical plausibility~(object stability and clearance to other objects) with robot constraints (feasibility and collision avoidance with the gripper) and is computed online for an observed object.
-Using our metric, we derive various placement candidates with different orientations from raw geometry by extracting the object's support surface for each and sampling contacts with collision-free and stable poses across the target region.
-This generalized placeability metric allows us to perform \textit{model-free} unified pick-and-place reasoning.